NPC2team/NPC2-WRO2025/README.md

 Team Picture:![picture of the team](https://github.com/user-attachments/assets/0116211c-a6b6-41da-97f7-951bd6472900)
 From left to right: Juan Ignacio González Cardesin,Andrea Jaimes Bselis,Leonardo Carrasquero Recchuiti.
 We are competing in the future engineers category of the W.R.O.
-The future engineers category consist in 3 mayor challenges:
+The future engineers category consists in 3 mayor challenges:
-The first challenge consist that the car has to do 3 complete laps in the track for then stop in the same place the car started.
+The first challenge consists that the car has to do 3 complete laps in the track for then stop in the same place the car started.
-The second challenge consist that the car will has to do laps but in these case there are some obstacles that depending on the color, the car will have to go left or right.
+The second challenge consists that the car will has to do laps but in these case there are some obstacles that depending on the color, the car will have to go left or right.
-The last challenge consist that the car will started in a parking slot and it has to do the second challenge again, but in this case  the car will have to stop in the parking slot in parallel.
+The last challenge consists that the car will started in a parking slot and it has to do the second challenge again, but in this case  the car will have to stop in the parking slot in parallel.

 For this the first thing we do, was to organize different things for example the materials, the chasis we will use, and in what microcontroller we will program.
 After a long period of discussion we have already the different materials we will use that are: